 Don’t let these challenges get to you.
 Just continue doing what you’re doing (while trying to improve your steps as much as you can), and you’ll surely get results.

 When you mix testimonials, data-backed how-to articles, and success stories, what you’ll most likely end up having are case studies.

 Pretty amazing, huh?

 That’s why most companies pay premium rates to writers for case studies since it can get the job done.
 Whether you want more customers, brand recognition, leads, or just to solidify your brand as an authority in the industry, publishing case studies can almost always help you with just that.

-If small or big business are using it, then why shouldn’t you?
+If small or big businesses are using it, then why shouldn’t you?

 When your audience reads your case studies, they can easily imagine themselves to be your client (the one in the case study) since they can pretty much relate to the problems.
 At that point, since your course was the one that helped your client achieve success, it gives more weight to how credible you are as an instructor.